maxijb/vimpelcom-amazon/README.md

 **Architecture**
 As the task was very specific on architectural tasks (creating LB, databases, etc), but not so much on how the API had to be implemented, I decided to create an html interface to take care of the desired actions.
 This way, it's easier to visualize all the supported operations, and their results.
+As the actions were really simple, we didn't really need a frontend behaviour exceding the browser native capabilities, so there's no JS code on the frontend, just static html views.
+(An example of how I work with a modern framework can be found on the other coding challenge).

 **What could be improved**
 - For the sake of simplicity, I printed English texts, where we usually would include variables that could be easily internationalized.